Londonderry: Security alert disrupts access to Covid test centre

 A security alert in Londonderry is preventing access to a Covid-19 testing centre, police have said.

-The incident follows the discovery of a suspicious object in the Clooney Road area of Campsie, on the outskirts of the city, on Tuesday morning.
+The incident follows the discovery of a suspicious object in the Clooney Road area of Maydown, on the outskirts of the city, on Tuesday morning.

 The Clooney Road dual carriageway is still open but the access road to the test centre is closed.